-Following the Workgroup Consultation a number of Alternative Requests were submitted by consultation respondents and, subsequently, by Workgroup members.
+Following the Workgroup Consultation several Alternative Requests were submitted by consultation respondents and, subsequently, by Workgroup members.
 These Requests set out the case as to why the party or Workgroup member who submitted them wished to amend parts of the Original Proposal (and outlined what their amendment was).
+Details of all Alternative Request raised can be found in Annex 8.